zukunft/zukunft.com/docs/llm/pending.md

 ### workflow

+instead of url_var::ACTION_UPDATE_CONFIRMED, ... use url_var::ACTION_CONFIRMED

+add to /docs/llm/* that the $test_name should always be unique.
+And write a php_code_check script that checks if the $test_names are unique for all tests

+add to  /docs/llm/*

+after adding a word the word as it has been saved in the database should be shown.
+Because the db id is not yet known, that word name should be used to load the word. this implies that the url for /src/test/resources/web/html/workflow/add_word_wf1/wf1_edit_back_edit_save_cancel_edit_save_add_confirmed_url.txt should contain '"url_part_back": {"mask_id": "word_default", "name": "System Test Word"}' using the short url var for the name 'k'

 update the confirm change view to shows the user changes (based on the '8' prefixed values) and call the page when in the word edit view save is pressed

 complete the 'to_url_array' function for all word fields e.g. the sandbox fields and add a TODO that this should be moved the test object because it will probably only be used for testing.
 But this can only be decided after the workflows are complete